mitchellkwong/IBM-quantum-challenge/README.md

 # IBM Quantum Challenge 2020

-Source code for my solutions to the [IBM Quantum Challenge](https://github.com/qiskit-community/may4_challenge_exercises)
+Source code for my solutions to the [IBM Quantum Challenge](https://github.com/qiskit-community/may4_challenge_exercises).
+This entry was among the first 8% of submissions and attained 10th place globally within the first 24 hours.

 ## Exercise 1: Intro
 Basic operations and Quantum Circuit manipulation using the qiskit library.